Cite this

 In a channel, entropy, conditional entropy, and mutual information take on more specific roles: they distinguish signal from noise and quantify how much information survives transmission.
 Our goal is to recover as much of \(H(\mathrm{X})\), the average information at the channel inputs, as possible.
 The mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\) measures the information shared between a transmitted and received message.
 The higher it is, the more information has successfully been transmitted to the receiver.

-A key distinction in channels is between information that helps us infer the state of the source and randomness that is irrelevant—both are measured in bits, since the definition of entropy is based on probabilities alone.
-In the case of a noisy channel, \(p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}\) contains the information we’re interested in, and \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\) is the noise imparted by the channel.
+A key distinction in channels is between information that helps us infer the state of the source and randomness that is irrelevant (both are measured in bits, since the definition of entropy is based on probabilities alone).
+For a noisy channel, \(p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}\) contains the information we’re interested in, and \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\) is the noise imparted by the channel.
 Both \(H(\mathrm{X})\) (the input) and \(H(\mathrm{Y}\mid \mathrm{X})\) (the noise) qualify as information in the mathematical sense, even though only the former is useful.
 The entropy of the channel output \(H(\mathrm{Y})\) will usually contain both information about the input and noise.

 The information transmitted through a channel depends on both the channel itself (\(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\)) and the distribution over the channel’s inputs (\(p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}\)).
-Two factors govern how much information is transmitted through the channel: the noise level of individual channel inputs, and how much the outputs of different inputs overlap.
+Two factors govern how much information is transmitted through the channel: the noise level at the output of individual channel inputs, and how much the outputs of different inputs overlap.

 Examples of noisy and non-noisy channels